lavie/runlike/README.md

       --cap-add list                   Add Linux capabilities
       --cap-drop list                  Drop Linux capabilities
                                        (0-3, 0,1)
-  -d, --detach                         Run container in background and
+      --cpuset-cpus string             CPUs in which to allow execution (0-3, 0,1)
-                                       print container ID
+      --cpuset-mems string             MEMs in which to allow execution -d, --detach                         Run container in background and print container ID
       --device list                    Add a host device to the container